ea fc 26 gamepad vs keyboard

 For PC players who’ve grown up gaming with a keyboard, it just feels natural.
 You don’t need to spend extra money; you can remap every key to your liking, and it works fine if you’re mainly playing casually.

 But there are big drawbacks.
 Skill moves are a nightmare—you’ll struggle to pull off anything beyond the basics.
 Diagonal movement feels robotic compared to analog sticks, and when you watch tutorials or pro gameplay, almost all the tips are geared toward gamepads.
+And most importantly: if you ever think about going competitive, forget it.
+Tournaments are controller-only.

 Gamepad vs Keyboard: Detailed Gameplay Breakdown